 In February 2022, Russia escalated its war with Ukraine by invading and occupying parts of that country.
 Since that time, western powers, including the U.S., have pledged support with humanitarian and military aid.
 Some of that military aid pledged by the U.S. will result in increased efforts to replace equipment and consumables.
 We have received orders from the U.S. and allies to both provide equipment in support of this effort, and to replace equipment pledged.
-We expect that these orders will continue until that support is no longer needed and certain transferred equipment is replaced.

 The ongoing conflicts in Israel and the broader Middle East region have the potential to evolve quickly creating uncertainty, along with the potential for disruptions to our Israeli operations in the region, including, but not limited to, workforce calls for duty, transportation and other logistical impacts and reduced customer confidence.
 To date, the conflict has not had a material impact to our operations.
 The U.S. and other western powers have directed military and funding support to Israel.
-DRS has direct exposure to Israel principally through its RADA Technologies Ltd ("RADA") operations with approximately 4% of our workforce as of March 31, 2024 residing in Israel.
-At this time, it is unclear whether supplemental funding for Israel will impact demand for DRS products.
+DRS has direct exposure to Israel principally through its RADA Technologies Ltd ("RADA") operations with approximately 4% of our workforce as of June 30, 2024 residing in Israel.